CCCA Data Centre

 - centralized access to relevant meta-information on how to use and evaluate the data provided

 - systematic documentation of and access to the findings of Austria-related climate scenarios

 - providing contact information of data authors and experts to provide detailed information on the available data.

-By establishing the CCCA Data Portal, the CCCA DC is inclined to promote interoperability and collaboration between different science and research communities in order to raise awareness on climate change and serve as a central point for sharing knowledge and resources.
+By establishing the CCCA Data Server, the CCCA DC is inclined to promote interoperability and collaboration between different science and research communities in order to raise awareness on climate change and serve as a central point for sharing knowledge and resources.

 What is the CCCA Data Centre?

 The CCCA Data Centre is the Austrian data infrastructure for climate data and information, enabling parties involved to publish and retrieve resources with respect to existing data policies.

 What is the goal of the CCCA Data Centre?